peterfazekas1999/LSTM-GAN-Prototype/README.md

 <img src="https://github.com/peterfazekas1999/LSTM-GAN-Prototype/blob/master/GAN_BTM.png" width ="300">

 Below is the performance of the classifier trained on the Kaggle dataset, the output is 0 (No exoplanet) and 1 (if there is an exoplanet).
 I have used the model to make a prediction on 5 generated images.
-(Prediction 2) refers to the images above, without BATMAN, the classifier is not fooled.
+(Prediction 2) refers to the images above.
+Without BATMAN, the classifier is not fooled.
 However after inserting artificial transits the classifier outputs 0.97, it is very confident that the lightcurve contains an exoplanet.
 <img src="https://github.com/peterfazekas1999/LSTM-GAN-Prototype/blob/master/prediction.png" width ="1000">